-Brooks Institute of Photography violated the Reform Act by willfully misleading, Falsifying, and omitting critical information that persuaded prospective students to enroll in educational programs that were advertised and promoted as preparation for a high paying career in their respective fields of study.
+Brooks Institute of Photography violated the Reform Act by willfully misleading, Fusifying, and omitting critical information that persuaded prospective students to enroll in educational programs that were advertised and promoted as preparation for a high paying career in their respective fields of study.
 Brooks Institute then encouraged students to constantly apply and receive student financial loans from governmental and private lenders in considerable excess of the students' potential earnings to repay those loans.
 Further, required data submitted by Brooks Institute to the Bureau was found to be inaccurate, incomplete, and misleading.
 These actions are prohibited by Education Code sections 94832(a), (b).
 Violations of the Reform Act are grounds for denial of a renewal application and revocation of a current approval to operate under Education Code section 94830(a).
-Violation of Section 94832 provides further grounds for denial of a renewal application and revocation of a current approval to operate under Education Code section 94985(a).
-Further, fraudulent and deceptive acts constitute grounds for denial of Brooks Institute's renewal application for approval to operate under Business and Professions Code section 480(a)(2).
+Violation of Section 94832 provides further grounds for denial of a renewal application and revocation Code section Section 9483(a).
+Further, fraudulent and deceptive acts constitute grounds for denial of Brooks Institute grounds for denial of Brooks Institute and Professions Code section 480(a)(2).

 Although these acts are cause for a denial of Brooks Institute's approval to operate, the Bureau is cognizant of the number of students currently enrolled and the negative impact a revocation and denial would have on the students and their families.
-The Bureau finds that the resources available to Brooks Institute are sufficient to meet the minimum standards of California Education Code and its regulations.
-If compliance is not met within the reasonable period of time set forth in this document, the Bureau will move to revoke Brooks Institute's approval to operate.
+The Bureau finds that the resources available to Brooks Estitute are sufficient to meet the minimum standards of California Education Code and its regulations.
+If compliance is not met within the reasonable period of time set forth in this document, the Bureau will show to revoke Brooks Institute's approval to operate.